 This Draft Section 4(f) evaluation has been prepared in accordance with FTA Section 4(f) regulations set forth in 23 CFR Part 774.
 Additional guidance was obtained from FTA's Standard Operating Procedures No. 18 (FTA, 2016) and the Section 4(f) Policy Paper (FHWA, 2012).
-The evaluation identifies properties in the Project study area protected by Section 4(f), evaluates the use of these properties by the Build Alternatives, and presents documentation required for FTA to approve the use of Section 4(f) properties.
+The evaluation identifies properties in the Project study area potentially protected by Section 4(f), evaluates the use of these properties by the Build Alternatives, and presents documentation required for FTA to approve the use of Section 4(f) properties.
+The full evaluation is provided in Appendix K, "Section 4(f) Evaluation Supplemental Information".
+This chapter provides a description of the Section 4(f) properties that were identified and the use assessment.
 FTA will make its Section 4(f) determination as part of its Record of Decision for the Project, after its consideration of public and agency comments.
 The public comment period for the Draft Section 4(f) Evaluation is 45 days, concurrent with the comment period for the Draft Environmental Impact Statement (Draft EIS).